Dr. V. Prieb

 The CODEM provides comprehensive and plausible explanations for most of the phenomena known in SMAs.

-"The concept of the dual-energetic martensite form (CODEM)
+"The concept of dual-energetic martensite (CODEM) for shape memory phenomena", PDF-file